 Dear College of Medicine Alumni:

 Thank you very much for your continued support and interest in your College of Medicine.
-Please stay safe, enjoy your summer and we look forward to seeing our reunion classes this fall.
+I hope you stay in touch with your classmates and the college.

 College of Medicine

 Briana Coggins, A&S '10, '20

 Director of Alumni & Donor Experience, College of Medicine